From the Program Director

-Additional fellowship training is available at UMass in the following areas: toxicology, ultrasound, EMS, disaster medicine and emergency management, and international health.
+Additional fellowship training is available at UMass in the following areas: toxicology, ultrasound, EMS, disaster medicine and emergency management, administrative leadership and international health.
 The presence of numerous fellowship programs contributes to an air of academic excellence with access to content experts.

 At UMass, we also have very strong relationships with our off-service rotations where faculty understand the unique interests and goals of our emergency medicine residents and provide them with targeted teaching and focused experiences.